firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 But trust me, we're, we're getting, we're getting there slowly, step by step.
 Okay?
 Here's another thing to realize.
 Let me make a good commit.
 So far, so good.

-In my rails console, I want to look at a nice [00:42:30] technique.
+In my Rails console, I want to look at a nice [00:42:30] technique.
 Let me just make this commit before I mess anything up.
 New movie form.
 Now, Nasts movie attributes subha within prams.

 Here is what we usually do when we want to create a new movie.
 Movie can movie our new M title equals high M description equals bye m save.
 [00:43:00] Right.
 Great.
 There's a slightly more concise way of doing this sort of suppose you happen to have a hash laying around that happens to have keys in it